Toxic combination

 Input entitlements

-• For the selection of input entitlements only the entitlements being used inside business rules are avaliable for selection.
+For the selection of input entitlements only entitlements that are used in business rules are available for selection.

-• The maximum amount of entitlement to be selected is limited to 10.
+The maximum number of entitlements to be selected is limited to 10.

 Output entitlements

-• For the selection of output entitlements, only the entitlements being used as input entitlements are available for selection.
+For the selection of output entitlements, only entitlements that are used as input entitlements are available for selection.

 Note